Mental Health Awareness Week

 The nature of our work and military lifestyle can place unique demands on us and our families, so it’s important that we are open with talking about our mental health and proactively look after ourselves to maintain our wellbeing, and seeking support when we need it.

-We encourage everyone to get involved with any events at your camp or base this week and take time to explore your way to wellbeing.
+We encourage everyone to get involved with any events at your camp or base this week and take time to reimagine wellbeing together.

 Our favourite ways to wellbeing